OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 <details>
-<summary>Learn more about the data!></summary>
+<summary>Learn more about the data!</summary>
 <br/>
-The commercial fisheries landings data was received via personal correspondence with R. A. Watson and preprocessed by past fellows in 2020: <a href="https://github.com/OHI-Science/ohiprep_v2024/blob/gh-pages/globalprep/prs_fish/v2020/fishing_pressure_layers.Rmd">ohiprep_v2024/globalprep/prs_fish/v2020/fishing_pressure_layers.Rmd</a> and saved in [this repository](https://github.com/OHI-Science/ohiprep_v2024/tree/gh-pages/Reference/CRS) for this walkthrough.
-Commercial landings "are the weight of, or revenue from, fish that are caught, brought to shore, processed, and sold for profit", not including recreational or subsistence fishing ([NOAA, n.d.](https://ecowatch.noaa.gov/thematic/commercial-landings#:~:text=Commercial%20landings%20are%20the%20weight,processed%2C%20and%20sold%20for%20profit.)).
-The data also includes estimates of illegal, unregulated, and unreported catch (IUU) and discards at sea ([Watson, 2017](https://www.nature.com/articles/sdata201739)).
+The commercial fisheries landings data was received via personal correspondence with R. A. Watson and preprocessed by past fellows in 2020: <a href="https://github.com/OHI-Science/ohiprep_v2024/blob/gh-pages/globalprep/prs_fish/v2020/fishing_pressure_layers.Rmd">ohiprep_v2024/globalprep/prs_fish/v2020/fishing_pressure_layers.Rmd</a> and saved in <a href="https://github.com/OHI-Science/ohiprep_v2024/tree/gh-pages/Reference/CRS">this repository</a> for this walkthrough.
+Commercial landings "are the weight of, or revenue from, fish that are caught, brought to shore, processed, and sold for profit", not including recreational or subsistence fishing <a href="https://ecowatch.noaa.gov/thematic/commercial-landings#:~:text=Commercial%20landings%20are%20the%20weight,processed%2C%20and%20sold%20for%20profit.">(NOAA, n.d.)</a>.
+The data also includes estimates of illegal, unregulated, and unreported catch (IUU) and discards at sea <a href="https://www.nature.com/articles/sdata201739">(Watson, 2017)</a>.
 </details>

 ### Packages Used